Request Assessment

 7. Lead nurturing

-Lead nurturing is the process of educating and building trust with your prospects in order to guide them through the buyer’s journey.
+Lead nurturing is the process of educating and building trust with your prospects to guide them through the buyer’s journey.
 The ultimate goal of lead nurturing is to provide your prospects with a unique experience that keeps them coming back for more — and eventually converts them into customers.

 8. Flywheel

 Introduced in 2018, the flywheel represents a shift in how marketers think about B2B marketing success.
 The flywheel places customers at the center of a business and highlights the opportunity for repeat business through relationship building and customer service engagement.
-It represents how you keeping your customers coming back leads to the success of your company.
+It represents how you keep your customers coming back leads to the success of your company.

 9. Buyer persona